timfalconer.com

 By Tim on July 21, 2012

-I wrote this piece about the views from Dawson City’s Midnight Dome for a Toronto Star Canada Day special package called “My Favourite Place.”
-The paper also published one of the many photos I shot from the Dome during my three months in Dawson.
-The title in the print edition was “360 degrees of majesty.”
+The Views from Dawson City’s Midnight Dome Down the Yukon: The northwestern view from Dawson City’s Midnight Dome I wrote this piece about the views from Dawson City’s Midnight Dome for a Toronto Star Canada Day special package called “My Favourite Place.”
+The paper also published one of the many photos I shot from the Dome during […]

 Cover photo